chriskolb/SDDR-Species/README.md

 7. load the deepregression package using `devtools::load_all(repo.path)`
 8. the remainder of the script is a nested loop over all (7) species and all (3) predictor types, with each iteration training the optimized model for each species x predictor combination several times and averaging the final performance metrics (AUC and Brier score).
 The loop can be run in whole (runs for several hours!).

-## Session Info (might help for set-up to be able to run code properly)
+## Session Info (might help in case of problems with correct set-up)

 ```r